technikker/PzKw-Policy/members/general.md

 NSFW content outside of #edgy-jokesmemes
 Unauthorized advertising
 Spam
-Screaming/re-ing at @Skinnymutt24#5112 (for your safety, not his)

 **EXPLICITLY ALLOWED CONDUCT**
-Bad language - this is war~~chicken~~thunder, it makes us all angry from time to time Racism/discrimination in the context of banter
+Bad language - this is war~~chicken~~thunder, it makes us all angry from time to time Racism / discrimination / ism's in the context of banter

+R16 topics
+what consenting adults do is private - that means we don't want to hear about it. there are other communities for that. furthermore, bringing up R16 topics around minors, including in DMs, is prohibited (and in most countries illegal)

 bros before hoes